bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 ---
 Remote access allows users to connect to their build's virtual machines via SSH or a screenshare app.
 A failed build can be rebuilt with remote access enabled to make troubleshooting a lot easier - for example, if the build logs don't provide enough information about the error.

-To take advantage, all you need to do is rebuild a build with remote access enabled and follow the instructions to access the build machine during the build.
+Rebuild a finished build with remote access enabled and follow the instructions to access the build machine during the build.

 {% include message_box.html type="important" title="Authorization" content="Users who have the `Testers/QA` roles on the app are NOT be able to use remote access."%}